icdocsoc/docsoc-guide-linux/intro-to-command-line.md

 ![ls -a](assets/commands/ls-:.png "ls")

 ```
 Note: the root directory contains many important folders which should be kept as they are.
-Do not try and modify any of these folders unless you know what you're doing
+Do not try and modify any of these folders unless you know what you're doing.
 ```

 We can add several flags to `ls` to change its output.
 Adding `-a` to the command will print all files and directories, __including any hidden files__, in the directory. `.` and `..` are also printed, which refer to the working directory and its parent directory respectively.